tomanistor/tomanistor.com/content/posts/hugo-workflow.md

 date = "2017-04-28T11:32:36-07:00"
 title = "Hugo Workflow"
 draft = false
+description = "The Hugo workflow is fairly simple and straightforward.
+This is the workflow I use to update and operate this blog and portfolio."

 +++

 The Hugo workflow is fairly simple and straightforward.
+This is the workflow I use to update and operate this blog and portfolio.

 Inside of your Hugo project folder, the `public/` folder is generated with all of your static site files once `hugo` is run in the terminal.